One-time Payments

 Webhooks are the most reliable way of fulfilling a purchase but redirects after completed purchase also help ensure fulfillment happens as the user finishes in case webhooks are delayed.

-In the previous step, we used a checkout_completed_url to redirect the user after checkout.
-You'll need to define a route for this and matching controller action to sync purchases.
+In the previous step, we used a checkout_return_url to redirect the user after checkout.
+Jumpstart already provides this controller and uses it with subscription billing.

-The controller is only responsible for triggering the sync to the database.
+The Checkout::ReturnsController is responsible for syncing the checkout to the database.
 This is the exact same process as webhooks and ensures that any delays with webhooks don't affect the customer's checkout flow.
+See lib/jumpstart/app/controllers/checkout/returns_controller.rb for more details.

 Fulfillment